I've never been a PDP member - AKISIEC boss

 “I was deployed to go to Imo State to conduct a supplementary election.
 Before I even arrived, those politicians running for election had started looking for me.
 When I arrived I booked three hotels.

-“I checked-in to one, dropped my bag at the other and slept in another.
-A day to the election a friend called in from Eket and asked where I was, I told him I was in Owerri, Imo State.
-He told me he was around in Owerri, and I gave him my location.
+“I checked in to one, dropped my bag at the other and slept in another.
+A day before the election a friend called in from Eket and asked where I was, I told him I was in Owerri, Imo State.
+He told me he was around Owerri, and I gave him my location.

 “Surprisingly, he appeared in my hotel with two other men, I left them there and went out through the inner room to another hotel.